Advent Devotional

 (Do not feel you need to answer ALL the questions, just choose ONE.
 They are designed to help get you started.)

-(We will also provide a list of short Bible verses you can choose from that work with the overall theme and season, but any verse you choose is great too!)
+Add a prayer and/or a short scripture verse.
+See suggestions below that work with the overall theme and season, but any verse you choose is great too!

 Thank You!